Tumblebugs: Gameplay

 The objective is to save all of the bugs rolling round the screen, before they reach the opening to the Black Bug Empire's underground lair.
-When one bug reaches the opening, the player loses a life and the other bugs in the line quickly rush underground.
+When one bug reaches the opening, the other bugs in the line rush underground and the player loses a life.
 The player can save the bugs by firing a coloured bug from Tumble's back towards a group of two or more of the same coloured balls.
 When three or more of the same colour come in contact with each other, they are set free, possibly triggering other bugs to escape as part of a chain reaction.

 Occasionally, Powerup indicators will appear on bugs in the queue.
-If you complete the group while the Powerup is active, you'll collect that Powerup.
-If you don't collect it, the Powerup will flash quickly, and eventually disappear.
+If the player completes the group while the Powerup is active, you will collect that Powerup.
+If it is not collected, Powerup will flash and eventually disappear.

 Game modes

 Tumblebugs has a choice of Story Mode or Time Trial Mode.

 In Story Mode there are four backyards where the Black Bugs have taken control, and a total of 12 levels.
-The level selection screen shows all of the levels you've unlocked so far.
-Each round is numbered to show where you are up to.
-For example, if you're on 3–2, this is the second round on level 3.
+The level selection screen shows all of the levels unlocked so far.

-Time Trial Mode is a test to see how long you can last on your favourite map, while the difficulty is gradually increased.
-You can choose from all of the maps you've already unlocked in Story Mode - as you progress through Story Mode new maps will unlock in Time Trial Mode.
+Time Trial Mode is a test to see how long the player can last on a single map, while the difficulty is gradually increased.
+The player can choose from all of the maps already unlocked in Story Mode.